 Connecticut has a strong support network for medical assistants.
 Even as a student, you may be able to join the Connecticut Society of Medical Assistants.
 This local group can help you understand legislation that affects MAs, find the latest job postings, and take advantage of continuing education opportunities.

 Medical assisting programs in CT can help you earn a rewarding salary.
-According to the Bureau of Labor Statistics, the average salary for a Connecticut medical assistant is $34,260 per year.
 The job outlook is also fairly promising.
 Between 2010 and 2020, O*Net expects job openings for medical assistants to increase by 25 percent.

 Take some time to plan for your future by getting more information about how to become a medical assistant.
 You can click on the programs you are interested in below and get more information about your options for school today.